-Entrances to the garage are located on Louisiana Street and is clearly marked by the parking signs.
-Daily and monthly parking rates are posted at the garage office.
+Entrance to the garage is located on Howe Street and Ruthven Street and is clearly marked by the parking sign.
+Daily and monthly parking rates are posted at the garage entrances.
+Monthly parking rates can be found on www.spplus.com.
 These rates are subject to change from time to time.

-The garage office number is (713) 655-0732 and handles all routine matters including the issuance of monthly passes and tickets.
-Issues with regard to service and courtesy should be addressed with the parking manager.
+The garage office number is (713) 951-7420.
+All routine matters including the issuance of monthly passes and tickets, as well as issues regarding service and courtesy should be addressed with the parking manager.